gccxml/gccxml/GCC/gcc/config/c4x/c4x.md

  "stf\\t%1,*%0++\\n\\tstf\\t%2,*%0++")

-; The following two peepholes remove an unecessary load ; often found at the end of a function.
+; The following two peepholes remove an unnecessary load ; often found at the end of a function.
 These peepholes ; could be generalized to other binary operators.
 They shouldn't ; be required if we run a post reload mop-up pass.